thejh/node-nacl/README.md

 Crypto-Box
 ----------

-    // encrypt and sign
-    box(message, nonce, pubkey, privkey)
+    // encrypt and sign (message may be string or Buffer, all others must be Buffers, returns a Buffer) box(message, nonce, pubkey, privkey)
-    // decrypt and validate
-    unbox(box, nonce, pubkey, privkey)
+    // decrypt and validate (all parameters buffers, returns a Buffer or null) unbox(box, nonce, pubkey, privkey)
     // generates a new keypair, returns {private: <buffer>, public: <buffer>}
     boxKeypair()